SHARE THIS PAGE:

 3.5 Do you have an F-Series, and what is the difference between an A-Series and an F-Series?

-The Pembroke concentrated Fund is available as an F-series.
+The Pembroke Concentrated Fund is available as an F-series.
 F-series funds are available to investment advisors and financial planners who charge their clients on an assets-under-management basis (fee-based account), rather than on an individual transaction basis.

-All other Pembroke funds are available only as A-series funds.
 It is important to note that Pembroke funds are “no-load” funds and do not pay trailer commissions.
 One hundred percent of the management fees are paid to Pembroke for investment management services.

 3.6 When are the funds priced?